 Water budget formulas indicate that increased impervious cover from urban development in watersheds leads to reduced groundwater recharge or infiltration.
-A U. S. Environmental Protection Agency (1993) water budget model indicates that natural ground cover with no impervious cover can infiltrate up to 50% of total precipitation while infiltration declines to 35% of precipitation for developed areas with 35% to 50% impervious cover.
+A U.S. Environmental Protection Agency (1993) water budget model indicates that natural ground cover with no impervious cover can infiltrate up to 50% of total precipitation while infiltration declines to 35% of precipitation for developed areas with 35-50% impervious cover.
 The curve number method (Table 1) indicates that runoff increases and infiltration and other interception losses decrease with increasing impervious cover (USDA 1997).
-For 5.1 cm (2.0 in) of precipitation, assuming hydrologic group B soils, Infiltration and other interception losses decline from 4.9 cm (1.9 in) for open space (0% impervious) to 0.5 cm (0.2 in) for parking lots (98% impervious).
+For 5.1 cm (2.0 in.) of precipitation, assuming hydrologic Group B soils, infiltration and other interception losses decline from 4.9 cm (1.9 in.) for open space (0% impervious) to 0.5 cm (0.2 in.) for parking lots (98% impervious).

 Many jurisdictions strive to protect the quality and quantity of ground and surface water supplies by setting maximum impervious cover criteria for new development.
-The New Castle County, Delaware (1997) water resource protection area ordinance sets an impervious cover threshold of 20% on new development in recharge, wellhead, limestone aquifer, and reservoir watershed areas.
-For instance, a new 10 - hectare (25 - acre) subdivision is limited to 2 hectares of new pavement and roof area on the parcel.
-Further research on the link between impervious cover, infiltration, and base flow is sought to understand the hydrologic basis for water resource protection ordinances.
+The New Castle County, Delaware Dept. of Planning (1997) water resource protection area ordinance sets an impervious cover threshold of 20% on new development in recharge, wellhead, limestone aquifer, and reser-